 - Prepare a prospectus for approval by the FCA including a valuation report, reference the applicable corporate governance code, and have audited accounts.

-IPSX Wholesale will be a MTF, a multilateral trading facility that facilitates the exchange of financial instruments between multiple parties.
+IPSX Wholesale is a MTF, a multilateral trading facility that facilitates the exchange of financial instruments between multiple parties.
 IPSX Wholesale has been designed for real estate owners holding commercial real estate in structures which may be more complex than the structures employed by issuers which are suitable for admission to IPSX Prime, and therefore be more suited for institutional investors.

 The types of issuer could include more complex ownership structures, more complex legal arrangements, different leverage ratios (potentially impacting on returns), more unusual tenancy arrangements or tenancy covenants, and potentially issuers of commercial real estate companies where the assets are under development rather than fully established operating companies, i.e. property companies and investment companies.